ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Expected result:**

-Return value is NSAPI_ERROR_DNS_FAILURE for first, third and fifth host name.
-Return value is NSAPI_ERROR_OK and IP address is obtained for second and fourth host name.
+Return value is `NSAPI_ERROR_DNS_FAILURE` for first, third and fifth host name, which were invalidated at the beginning of the test.
+Return value is `NSAPI_ERROR_OK` and IP address is obtained for second and fourth host name, which were valid.

 Subset for driver test
 ----------------------